 - Barbie Doll Anatomy: For some reason, Jack Elrod never drew nipples on any of the strip's male characters.

-- Babies Make Everything Better: In a ludicrous strip once, it was said that a man who abuses his wife was under stress from work would be all fixed and a good husband if he adopted a child.
-Um...
-No.
+- Babies Make Everything Better: In one ludicrous strip, it was said that a man who abuses his wife was under stress from work, and it would be all fixed and he'd a good husband if he adopted a child.
+Um... no.

 - Beard of Evil: Played straight.
 More explanation here.